DevKudzie/paynow-bridge/README.md

 ## Customization

-You can customize the look and feel of the system by modifying the view files in the `src/views/` directory.
+You can customize the look and feel of the system by modifying the view files in the `src/views/` directory or by editing the centralized CSS and JavaScript files in the `public` directory.
 The system uses Tailwind CSS for styling and Lucide icons.

+### Styling Architecture

+This project uses a centralized approach to styling:

+1. **Centralized Tailwind Configuration**:
+   - Located at `public/js/tailwind-config.js`
+   - Contains all Tailwind theme customizations
+   - Consistently applied across all views

+2. **Centralized Stylesheet**:
+   - Located at `public/css/styles.css`
+   - Contains global styles and Tailwind utilities
+   - Includes both dark and light mode styles

+This approach ensures consistent styling across the application and makes design changes easier to implement.

 ## Testing